Web Development¶

 - Lighttpd - Extremely lightweight webserver

-- Tomcat8 - Apache Tomcat server
+- Tomcat - Apache Tomcat server

 Web development - Programming & Frameworks

-How do I run DietPi-Software and install optimised software ?
+How do I run DietPi-Software and install optimised software items?

-To install any of the DietPi optimised software listed below run from the command line:
+To install any of the DietPi optimised software items listed below run from the command line:

 dietpi-software

-Choose Software Optimised and select one or more items.
-Finally click on Install
+Choose Browse Software and select one or more items.
+Finally select Install

-.
 DietPi will do all the necessary steps to install and start these software items.

-To see all the DietPi configurations options, review DietPi Tools section.
+To see all the DietPi configurations options, review the DietPi Tools section.

 Return to the Optimised Software list